christianmilson/Advanced-Lane-Finder/README.md

 I then transformed the image back to its original orientation and combined it with the original undisorted image, using the cv2.addWeighted method.

 ![Screenshot](camera_cal/result10.JPG)

+Radius and Position Calculation
+---

+First I calculated how many pixels represented one metre,